epinio/docs/docs/installation/install_epinio_cli.md

 ### Verify File Checksum Signature

-Instead of signing all release assets, Epinio signs a checksums file containing checksums for the release assets.
+Instead of signing all release assets, Epinio signs a file containing checksums for the release assets.
 You can download/copy the three files 'epinio_1.9.0_checksums.txt.pem', 'epinio_1.9.0_checksums.txt.sig', 'epinio_1.9.0_checksums.txt' from the latest release.